andrewharmellaw/andrewharmellaw.github.com/_posts/2017-03-14-gelfands-algebra-chunk-18-polynomial-interpolation-subtleties.md

 Which is the answer we need.

 ## Conclusion - Please Check Your Understanding
-I've a confession to make.
+I've another confession to make.
 The first time round I thought I had all this chunked and nicely embedded.
 I hadn't.
+Then there was a second time, and that still helped.
+My conclusion?
+Factoring and the myriad inter-linked concepts are _hard_.
 These concepts, all tightly related and mutually-reinforcing need to be solidly understood if you are to make good progress beyond this point.

 To that end, I'd recommend you go quickly back over this and the previous [two](https://andrewharmellaw.github.io/2017/03/09/gelfands-algebra-chunk-17-polynomial-and-linear-interpolation) [posts](https://andrewharmellaw.github.io/2017/03/07/gelfands-algebra-chunk-16-polynomial-division-remainders) (and perhaps even do some other problems).
 Maybe even blog about it (it helps).